abetusk/iao/sandbox/boilerplate/README.md

 s - take screenshot

 To the extent possible, the source code is dedicated to the public domain (CC0) and can be used for any purpose, even commercial, by anyone.
+Third party libraries are used that are not under a CC0 license but instead are libre/free licensed, allowing for commercial reuse (please see the LICENSE section for more details).

 This work hopes to add to the conversation about examining the reality of the ecosystem that we've developed around digital goods and intellectual property.